-Summary of all the requirements that must be met for funds to be considered as cash savings held in a deposit or investment account 1 The account is held within a bank or building society 2 The bank/building society is a financial institution regulated by the appropriate regulatory body for the country in which that institution is operating 3 The bank/building society is not on the list of excluded institutions under the Immigration Rules 4 The account is a current account or a savings account 5 Regular bank statements are provided 6 The statements cover the necessary time period required in the Immigration Rules 7 The savings are held in cash 8 The savings can be immediately withdrawn (with or without penalty) 9 The funds are under the control of the person and/or their partner for the necessary time period required in the Immigration Rules 10 The source of the funds is legal 11 The source of the funds has been declared
+Summary of all the requirements that must be met for funds to be considered as cash savings held in a deposit or investment account 1 The account is held within a bank or building society 2 The bank/building society is a financial institution regulated by the appropriate regulatory body for the country in which that institution is operating 3 The bank/building society is not on the list of excluded institutions under the Immigration Rules 4 The account is a current account or a savings account 5 Regular bank statements are provided 6 The statements cover the necessary time period required in the Immigration Rules 7 The savings are held in cash (or their cash value is clear) 8 The savings can be immediately withdrawn (with or without penalty) 9 The funds are under the control of the person and/or their partner for the necessary time period required in the Immigration Rules 10 The source of the funds is legal 11 The source of the funds has been declared

 - 7.4.4.
 For example, in the UK a 'stocks and shares' Individual Savings Account (ISA) does meet the definition of a savings account and the funds can be considered as cash savings if all the requirements above are met.
-Likewise, a pension savings account from which savings can be immediately withdrawn (like the 401K in the US). - 7.4.5.
-Funds that are held in an account at the date of application that do not meet all of the requirements listed in the above table cannot be considered as cash savings that meet the requirements of Paragraph 11 and 11A(a) in Appendix FM of the rules.
+Likewise, a pension savings account from which savings can be immediately withdrawn. - 7.4.5.
+Funds that are held in an account at the date of application that do not meet all of the requirements listed in the above table cannot be considered as cash savings that meet the requirements of paragraphs 11 and 11A(a) in Appendix FM of the rules.
 An example of an account that generally does not meet all of these requirements is a brokerage account in which funds are used by stockbrokers to purchase shares for the account holder.
 It does not meet the criteria of being a current account or a savings account.
 A brokerage account may also fail to meet other criteria such as not being held in a bank or building society.
+See paragraph 7.4.9. in respect of funds held in an investment account which does not meet the requirements of paragraphs 11 and 11A(a).
+A betting account held with a bookmaker or gambling operator will also not meet the requirements of paragraphs 11 and 11A(a).